AI Pricing Compared 2026: ChatGPT vs Claude vs Perplexity vs Gemini

 What you get:

-• 150 GPT-4o messages per rolling 3-hour window
+• Roughly 150 messages per 3-hour window on the flagship model

-• Access to reasoning models (o3, o4-mini)
+• Access to reasoning models (o3, o4-mini) and Deep Research (~10 runs/month)

 • Memory that remembers your preferences

-• Advanced voice mode for conversations
+• Advanced voice mode, Codex for coding

 92% of Fortune 500 companies use ChatGPT.
 There’s a reason for that—it just works.